 Quality restoration typically takes years to initiate and decades to mature.
 Some decades-old projects still consider themselves to be in early stages.
 Poorly planned initiatives often identify funding for a few years and assume that minor custodial care will be sufficient for the subsequent decades.
 In some cases you can almost hear backroom planners say, “Let’s do the parts that are easy to fund and them dump the mess on local staff or volunteers.”
 In certain situations the “low maintenance” prediction may be accurate.
 In others, especially those with ambitious biodiversity and conservation goals, substantial inputs may be needed for the foreseeable future.
 Unfortunately, there are examples where the restoration makes progress for a while and then deteriorates, or a project may even be abandoned as invasives overwhelm resources, commitment, and patience.

-The U.S. Fish & Wildlife Service adopted an existing volunteer program to help rescue the prairie white-fringed orchid (Platanthera leucophaea) from its endangered status.
-At certain sites – where volunteers do the scientific monitoring, hand-pollinate the plants, cage them from deer, and combat invasive species – large populations have developed where few plants or none had survived.
+The U.S. Fish & Wildlife Service adopted an existing volunteer program to help rescue the prairie white-fringed orchid (Platanthera leucophaea) from its Threatened status.
+At certain sites – where volunteers do most of the scientific monitoring, hand-pollinate the plants, cage them from deer, and combat invasive species – orchid numbers have soared where few plants or none had survived before the volunteer teams went to work.

 Another problem for organization decision-makers to consider: you may not be in that position ten or twenty years from now.
 A collaborative volunteer program may be expensive to initiate yet more than worth it as the investment pays increasing dividends decades after decade.
 However, a community of stewards will thrive only with support from future decision-makers.
 Be creative about adopting effective means of communicating strategy and commitments to future leaders.
 In the short run, take pains to truly support the volunteer facilitation staff – to protect them from other parts of the organization where current and future staff may be slow to understand the unusual nature of the partnership with the volunteers.